-Major pharmaceutical companies continually research and develop new breast cancer treatments, which must be shown to be safe and effective before doctors can prescribe them to patients.
+Major drug companies are always researching and developing new breast cancer treatments.
+But the treatments must be shown to be safe and effective before doctors can prescribe them.
 Through clinical trials, researchers test the effects of new medications on a group of volunteers with breast cancer.
-Following a strict protocol and using carefully controlled conditions, researchers evaluate the investigational drugs under development and measure the ability of the new drug to treat breast cancer, its safety, and any possible side effects.

-Some patients are reluctant to take part in clinical trials for fear of getting no treatment at all.
+Some patients don't want to take part in clinical trials out of fear of getting no treatment at all.
 This fear is misguided.
-People who join clinical trials receive the most effective therapy currently available for their condition -- the same treatments they would get at a local cancer center -- or they may get new treatments being tested for future use.
+People who join clinical trials receive the most effective treatments available for their condition -- the same treatments they would get at a local cancer center -- or they may get new treatments being tested.
 These drugs may be even more effective than the current treatment.
-Comparing them head-to-head is the only way to find out.
+Comparing them head to head is the only way to find out.

-The following web sites offer information and services to help you find a breast cancer clinical trial that is right for you.
+The following web sites offer information to help you find a breast cancer clinical trial that is right for you.

 This web site, which contains the TrialCheck database from the nonprofit Coalition of Cancer Cooperative Groups, is an unbiased cancer clinical trial matching service.
 It lets patients search for cancer trials based on their disease and location.

 American Cancer Society Clinical Trials Matching service, in partnership with eviti, Inc., also helps people find high-quality clinical trials.
 You may also get information by calling 800-303-5691.

 This web site lists more than 12,000 cancer clinical trials (most government-funded studies and some private ones) and explains what to do when you find one that you think is right for you.